 - pay day loan transition arrangements made when the pay week was changed to reduce the volume of overpayments.

 This is down from $111.4 million in the prior year.
 No amounts were written off during 2019 financial year.

 The department is undertaking a process to recover payroll overpayment debts by working with the individuals affected.

 The rollout of the full functionality of MyHR (an online self-service payroll tool to enable improved visibility and control of human resource information for employees and management) will allow for real-time updates to rosters and allowance entitlements, which should reduce errors relating to under and overpayments.
 MyHR is currently deployed at fifteen of the HHSs.
 The projects relating to the department and the sixteenth HHS are currently being finalised.

-2019 Hospital and health service financial information dashboard
+2019 hospital and health service dashboard

 Our interactive map of Queensland allows you to search and compare hospital and health services to view their financial performance.